G-Node/nix/docs/tagging.md

 store scientific data.
 We may want to highlight points or regions in the data and link it to further information.

-This is done using the *Tag* and the *MultiTag* for tagging single or mutliple points or regions, respectively.
+This is done using the *Tag* and the *MultiTag*, for tagging single or mutliple points or regions, respectively.